onurural/BoardGame/README.md

 # BoardGame
-Desktop board game project implemented with python which demonstrates A* and Uniform Cost Search
+Desktop board game project for Izmir University of Economics SE 420 course implemented using Python programming language to demonstrates A* and Uniform Cost Search